-last terminated in Congress, by ousting Gen. ye, that we have an extra equity court for Whitfield from his seat as Delegate from Kansas.
-The committee on elections declared both delegates, Gen. Whitfield and Gov. Reeder, illegally elected, but preferred Reeder, and moved to oust the ne and admit the other.
+KANSAS CONTESTED ELECTION .- This case has at Gen. Whitfield and Gov. Reeder, illegally elect-ed, but preferred Reeder, and moved to onst the [Edgefield Advertiser. one and admit the other.
 The vote against Whitfield was-yeas 110, nays 92.
-On the motion to admit Reeder-yeas 88, navs 113 moneys shall be applied to Kansas till the pacifica.
+On the motion t admit Reeder-yeas 88, pays 113.